 You will find that baby lives in these for the first few months.
 They’ll get through three to four a day (sometimes more) so you’ll need at least eight to ensure you always have a clean suit.
 There are lots of different styles, I prefer the traditional poppers down the middle.
-M&S sleepsuits have little coloured poppers between the legs to help you button up correctly – it might seem trivial but extremely helpful when you’re wrestling with an unhappy baby.
+Our baby sleepsuits have little coloured poppers between the legs to help you button up correctly – it might seem trivial but extremely helpful when you’re wrestling with an unhappy baby.

-The Lullaby Trust and NHS advise that the best way to moderate a baby’s temperature is by adding or removing layers, so you will often find that baby needs a vest or bodysuit underneath their sleepsuit.
+The Lullaby Trust and NHS advise that the best way to moderate a baby’s temperature is by adding or removing layers, so you will often find that baby needs a vest or bodysuit underneath their baby sleepsuit.
 Like sleepsuits they are frequently soiled, so you’ll need at least six of these to keep up with the washing.
 In the colder months they will likely need them underneath at all times, and in the warmer months they will often wear them on their own without a sleepsuit.

 Another extra layer to help you manage baby’s temperature - you’ll need at least two.
 Personally I’d avoid over the head jumpers as they’re fiddly to put on.

 To stop body heat escaping from baby’s head and to keep them warm when out and about.
 An essential for the hospital bag (they will want to put a hat on your baby as soon as it is born).

 A newborn baby needs to be changed 10-12 times a day.
 I used disposable nappies size 1 for newborns (size 0 for premature babies).
-For wet wipes I have used lots of different brands and have settled on Water Wipes – expensive but money well spent (Eva comes up with a rash if I use anything else).
+For wet wipes I have used lots of different brands and have settled on Water Wipes – expensive but money well spent.
 Water and balls of cotton wool is recommended in the early days when you don’t want to put any chemicals on their delicate skin.
 Cotton wool is also used for wiping their eyes clean with cooled boiled water.